tytydraco/yessleep/out/I_Lost_4_Hours_While_Watching_a_Strange_TV_Broadcast.md

 For a few seconds, I was completely confused.
 I looked at the clock on our radio, which was sitting on top of the TV, and it was around 3 AM.

+But I was only watching the TV for a few minutes.

 There was no way I had been asleep for four hours.
 It didn’t feel like I had been asleep that long at all.
 In fact, **I didn’t even remember falling asleep**.
 There was no moment where I felt tired, no memory of closing my eyes, and no memory of anything happening between watching that strange movie and waking up.

 I panicked and wasnt even thinking of investigating so I turned off the TV and ran to my room, which was just next to the living room.